-PROs and music publishers send employees under cover to random businesses to determine whether they are breaking copyright law.
-Not understanding the different types of copyright is not an excuse, and you could face hefty fines if you do not have the correct licenses with the PROs for the music you play.
+PROs and music publishers send employees undercover to random businesses to determine whether they are breaking copyright law.
+Not understanding the different types of copyright is not an excuse, and you will likely face hefty fines if you do not have the correct licenses with the PROs for the music you play.

 Fortunately, the rise of personal music streaming has led to a similar rise in music streaming for business.
-Companies like Cloud Cover Music take the basic idea of the music streaming interface, with different playlists and access to a wide range of songs, and work with PROs to get the correct type of license for music streaming in your business.
+Companies like Cloud Cover Music take the basic idea of the music streaming interface, with different playlists and access to a wide range of songs, and work with PROs to get the correct type of license for streaming music for a business.